Nihal-Srivastava05/Nihal-Srivastava05/README.md

 Currently I am a student at VIT chennai as a undergrad student pursuring Btech in Computer science with specilization in Artificial inteligence and machine learning.

+Here are some ideas to get you started:

+- 🔭 I’m currently working on: Weather prediction model with deployment using django
+- 🌱 I’m currently learning: Machine learning, deep learning, AI and much more (P.S I love learning and keep exploring new things )
+- 👯 I’m looking to collaborate on anything Exciting & Innovating!.
+- 🤔 I’m looking for suggestion and ideas on latest technologies coming up.
+- 💬 Ask me about Technology
+- 📫 How to reach me: nihal.srivastava05@gmail.com
+- 😄 Pronouns: He/Him

 ### Tech Skills I use:
 <p align="center">
 <a href="https://www.python.org/" target="_blank"><img src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white"></a>